Ed Robertson: Other activities and interests

-Robertson is an avid pinball player and collector.
-The title of Barenaked Ladies 2015 album "Silverball" reflects this, and the music video for the title track was filmed in Robertson's own collection of 10 pinball machines.
-In February 2016 Ed appeared on the popular Twitch pinball stream "Bro, Do You Even Pinball?" where he talked about his love for the game and competed against the shows' hosts from Buffalo Pinball.
+Robertson is an avid pinball player and collector, buying his first machine in 1999.
+The title of Barenaked Ladies 2015 album Silverball reflects this, and the music video for the title track was filmed in Robertson's own collection of pinball machines.
+In February 2016 Robertson appeared on the popular Twitch pinball stream "Bro, Do You Even Pinball?" where he talked about his love for the game and competed against the shows' hosts from Buffalo Pinball.

 Robertson won Humber College's inaugural Euterpe Award at the close of the 2005 Humber Songwriting Workshop.
 In his honour, the school named a scholarship after him for their summer songwriting workshop.

 Having an interest in acting, Robertson had a cameo in Charlie's Angels 2, which was offered to him by director Joseph McGinty Nichol, who had directed Barenaked Ladies' video for "One Week".
 Robertson had a larger role in the independent Canadian film Love, Sex and Eating the Bones, which was directed by childhood friend Sudz Sutherland.

 Robertson collaborated with astronaut and musician Chris Hadfield in writing a brand new song for Music Monday 2013.
 Music Monday is a Canadian event to spread the importance of music education.
-The song, written by Ed and Chris, premiered on February 7, 2013, with Chris joining in from the International Space Station.
+The song, written by Robertson and Hadfield, premiered on February 7, 2013, with Chris joining in from the International Space Station.